 2. Oh for Joy – David Crowder Band

-This album probably gets the most spins of any in our iTunes catalog this time of year—it’s my kids’ favorite by a mile.
-Crowder brings energy to every song, and never loses his sense of humor, finishing the album with an updated Carol of the Bells.
+This album undoubtedly racks up the most total spins for a Christmas album in our iTunes catalog—especially because it’s my kids’ favorite by far (and well loved by their parents also).
+Crowder brings energy to every song, and never loses his trademark sense of humor either, evidenced by his finishing the album with an updated Carol of the Bells.

 1. Messiah – Handel

 The best gift my parents ever gave my brothers and me was musical literacy.
 We grew up listening to—and playing—everything from Beethoven to the Beatles.
 But the soundtrack for every Christmas was George Frideric Handel’s oratorio, Messiah.
 This classical masterpiece was completed in an astounding 24 days and first performed in Dublin in 1742.
 However, it wasn’t until the London debut in 1743, when King George II (allegedly) rose to his feet during the Hallelujah chorus, that a tradition was born which continues to this day.